Special NLS Functions

 For keys with advanced NLS functions, a detailed summary of all NLS functions is shown in a separate window:

-Note however that most of the advanced NLS functions are highly specific to the narrow domain of Far Eastern IME layouts.
-Unless you are working on a Japanese or Korean layout, it is unlikely you will find them useful.
+Most of the advanced NLS functions are highly specific to the narrow domain of Far Eastern IME layouts. more specifically the Japanese and Korean layouts.

 System layouts with NLS functions